slidevjs/slidev/docs/custom/index.md

 Slidev is fully customizable, from styling to tooling configurations.
 It allows you to configure the tools underneath ([Vite](/custom/config-vite), [UnoCSS](/custom/config-unocss), [Monaco](/custom/config-monaco), etc.)

-## Frontmatter Configures
+## Slides project configurations {#headmatter}

-You can configure Slidev in the frontmatter of your first slide, the following shows the default value for each option.
+You can configure the whole slides project in the frontmatter of your **first** slide (i.e. headmatter).
+The following shows the default value for each option:

 ```yaml
 ---